Zador-Pataki/Advanced-Machine-Learning-Projects/README.md

 # Advanced-Machine-Learning-Projects (incomplete)
 Projects for the course Advanced Machine Learning.
 In this repository, currently not all files are available, and so end-to-end prediction is not possible with this code.
 As a result, for now, this repository presents only tools that can be leveraged in similar tasks.

-## Task 1 (Ran - Prediction of patient age based on manipulated brain-scan latent features
+## Task 1 - Prediction of patient age based on manipulated brain-scan latent features
 - Rank 25/179
 - Public-score: 0.750; Private-score: 0.713